 Sleeping in a relaxed position

 People with sleep apnea experience shortness of breath while they sleep.
-This can lead to waking up frequently, which can diminish the quality and duration of your sleep.
+This can lead to frequent waking up, diminishing the quality and duration of sleep.

-Both of these positions help your body and airways relax, making breathing easier.
-Have your doctor assess you for sleep apnea and use a CPAP machine if recommended.
+Positional therapy for obstructive sleep apnea can help you learn positions that help your body and airways relax, making breathing easier.
+Have your doctor assess you for sleep apnea and, if recommended, use a CPAP machine.

 Diaphragmatic breathing